An efficient scheme based on graph centrality to select nodes for training for effective learning: Background-Graph Centrality

-The paper \cite{r23} presents a centrality measure called Vote Rank Centrality which is used to identify a set of decentralized spreaders with the best spreading ability.
-This is a paper in the area of influence maximization problem in Graph Theory.
+The paper by Zhang et al.\cite{r23}, presents a centrality measure called Voterank Centrality which is used to identify a set of decentralized spreaders with the best spreading ability.
+This is a paper in the area of influence maximization problem in graph theory.
 As influential nodes have strong ability to affect other nodes, selecting top-ranked influential nodes as source spreaders is a common strategy.
 The key idea here is that if one node A has the supported another node B, then the support strength of A to other nodes will decrease.
 Under this approach, a Vote based algorithm to identify the most influential nodes is put forward.\\

 In this algorithm, each node $\mathnormal{u}$, is attached with a tuple $(s_{\mathnormal{u}},va_{\mathnormal{u}})$, where $s_{\mathnormal{u}}$ is the voting score, which is the number of votes the node $\mathnormal{u}$ has obtained from its neighbors and $va_{\mathnormal{u}}$ is the value of vote which $\mathnormal{u}$ can give to its neighbors. \\